PrestaShop/docs/modules/creation/displaying-content-in-front-office.md

 In addition to this, we will add code for the `displayRightColumn` hook.

 {{% notice note %}}
-Those hooks will be displayed if your theme is running a three column layout.
+Those hooks will be displayed if your theme uses a three-column layout.

-To enable three column layout, you need to :
+To enable a three-column layout, you need to:

 - go to back office > Design > Theme & logo > Configure your page layouts > Choose layouts
-- and enable "Three Columns" layout on pages
+- enable "Three Columns" layout on selected pages
 {{% /notice %}}